Commonly/Staff/README.md

 ## Tested Versions
 1.8 & 1.12 (Should work 1.8-1.12 though)
 # TOS
 This is free and open source, so if you want to use the code please credit me!
 1. Do NOT repost the plugin!
 2. Try to credit me.
-3. This is free, so don't repost as a premium plugin/if you use the code from this (even a little bit) it must be free.
+3. This is free, so don't repost as a premium plugin/if you use the code from this (even a little bit) it would be kind of you to make it free.